 Imagine spending a considerable amount of time crafting a piece of unique, valuable content.
 You may have even work-shopped a dozen headlines before landing on the perfect one.
 However, after sharing the content, you find that it isn't generating nearly as many clicks as you’d hoped.

 When it comes to digital marketing, clicks translate to currency.
 So developing a strategy to optimize and improve your links can go a long way toward boosting your marketing efforts.
 Many companies don't give a second thought to their links.
 However, there are techniques you can use to help your links give you a competitive edge.

 In this post, we’ll discuss some of the common mistakes businesses make with their links.
 Then we’ll explain three reasons why people may not be clicking on your links, as well as how you can make them appear more trustworthy.
 Let’s get started!

 Why Links Are Crucial to Your Online Marketing

 As a marketer, you already know that content is king.
-Unfortunately, the popular expression “build it and they will come” doesn't really apply to online marketing.
-In today's crowded digital environment, if you want your content to capture attention and drive conversions, you need to build a bridge connecting your audience to your offerings.
+Unfortunately, the popular expression “build it and they will come” doesn't apply to online marketing.
+If you want your content to capture attention and drive conversions in today's crowded digital environment, you need to build a bridge connecting your audience to your offerings.

 Links are the vehicles transporting prospects to your products.
-They can influence everything – Search Engine Optimization (SEO), website traffic, engagement and conversion rates, and more.
-Put simply, they're an important element of effective online marketing.
+They can influence everything – search engine optimization (SEO), website traffic, engagement and conversion rates, and more.
+Put simply, they're a hugely important element of effective online marketing.